Before reading this article, please first read the basics on "How do I create a parameterised exercise?".

 Finally, also the possibility of making calculations (e.g. "parameter1 * parameter2"), adding conditions (e.g. "parameters can not be equal to 0") and operations (e.g. "take the integral of this parameter value w.r.t. x").

 The standard method for parameters in Grasple is that they remain exact.
-You can type in the value using the equation editor.
+You can type in the value using the math editor.
 For example: type "3/2 * \pi" and you will get an exact representation of that value.
 See an example of exact parameter values below:

 When you want to round off the values, you can enable rounding and set the number of decimals to which the number needs to be rounded.
 This option only works if the value of the parameter is a value, and not a symbolic function or matrix.
 See the earlier example but now with rounded parameter values below: